Asifnewaz/MovieList/README.md

 1. Download/Clone repository
 2. Use terminal to move to MovieList directory
 3. type ```pod install``` command and press enter to download cocoapods
-4. Open Movielist.XCWorkSpace file and run.
+4. Open 'movieList.xcworkspace' file and run.